 They've usually done nothing to warrant the listing; the simple fact of the matter is that they happen to have an IP address on the internet, and there's more than a 1/3 chance that this IP address will be on the APEWS blocklist.

 As I've indicated previously, APEWS has IP address entries accounting for about 42% of the raw numerical depth of V4 IP address space, though I'm not excluding non-routable space and overlap between some listings.
 When one takes those factors into consideration, APEWS seems to list somewhere around 38% of currently routable IP4 network space.

 Time for an experiment.
-What if I take a large chunk of address space, say, 42%, and blacklist it all?
-I've got detailed records of spam and ham, and it's easy to bump my corpus up against an imaginary blacklist I've just made up right here on the back of this napkin.
+What if I take a large chunk of address space, say, 42%, and list it all?
+I've got detailed records of spam and ham, and it's easy to bump my corpus up against an imaginary blocklist I've just made up right here on the back of this napkin.

 To me, this is evidence that APEWS seems to be blocking some spam based on the "stopped clock is right twice a day" principle.
 List a large chunk of IP address space, and you're going to catch a significant amount spam, though inaccurately.

 It further suggests to me that if I added a few rules to start my focus points with a bit of accuracy, I could probably tune this to get a hit rate close to what I see from APEWS, with its 73% hit rate against spam, and 26% false positive rate against non-spam (21 day average ending on 9/2/2007).